-NAD+ and NADH metabolites are involved in adaptation of human body metabolism and energy homeostasis to changing endogenous and exogenous conditions.
-Accumulated research data show that systemic levels of NAD+ decrease in response to manifested disease, signaling of an imbalance of body energy homeostasis.
-Degree of NAD+ decrease varies in different patients and in different pathologies.
-Progressive decline of NAD+ levels makes it impossible for the body to maintain its basic metabolic functions to survive even in conditions of ongoing therapy.
-Q-NADMED allows screening patients for NAD+ and NADH deficiency with the aim to correct it and increase efficiency of treatment.
-Ongoing research on the contribution of NAD+ and NADH to mechanisms and progression of different diseases is very active.
-List of pathologies with suspected changes of NAD+ and NADH concentrations is constantly expanding with already published evidence for mitochondrial disease, aging, sepsis, viral infections, cardiovascular and kidney disease, Diabetes type I and II, neurological disorders and cancer.
+NAD+ and NADH metabolites adapt human body metabolism and energy homeostasis to changing endogenous and exogenous conditions.
+Accumulated research data show that systemic levels of NAD+ decrease in response to manifested disease creating a signal of an imbalance in body energy homeostasis.
+The degree of NAD+ decrease varies in different patients and pathologies.
+The progressive decline of NAD+ levels makes it impossible for the body to maintain its basic metabolic functions to survive, even in conditions of ongoing therapy.
+Q-NADMED allows screening patients for NAD+ and NADH deficiency to correct it and increase the efficiency of treatment.
+Ongoing research on the contribution of NAD+ and NADH to the mechanisms and progression of different diseases is very active.
+A list of pathologies with suspected changes in NAD+ and NADH concentrations is constantly expanding with already published evidence for mitochondrial disease, aging, sepsis, viral infections, cardiovascular and kidney disease, diabetes types I and II, neurological disorders, and cancer.